AldoRastrelli/NewsMobileApp/README.md

 - View: contains the ViewController
 - ViewModel: contains the ViewModel

-Along with the submodules, there is a 'Networking' directory that contains the API service; and a 'Common' directory that contains the shared resources between the modules such as 'GenericCell' and a UIView extension.
+Along with the submodules, there is a 'Networking' directory that contains the API service.

+There's also a 'Common' directory at the same level that 'Modules', that contains the shared resources between the modules such as 'GenericCell' and a UIView extension.

 ## Unit Tests
 The project has unit tests for each module.
 The tests are located in the `NewsMobileAppTests` directory.